 Let’s turn this poisoned seed into an opportunity to reflect on the foundations of lean and agile, and deepen our understanding.

 a diagram that combines ideas from Design thinking, Lean Startup, and Agile.

-I was initially attracted to it because it combines different approaches and practices instead of contrasting them, and I also overlooked the three underlying flawed ideas.
+I was initially attracted to it because it combines different approaches and practices instead of contrasting them to choose only one, and I also overlooked the three underlying flawed ideas.

-Those flawed ideas, planted in the mind of inexperienced practitioners, grew into a new lean/agile waterfall evident in the derivative diagrams.
+Those flawed ideas, planted in the mind of inexperienced practitioners, grew into waterfall dressed as lean-agile, and this became more evident in the derivative diagrams.

 This below is a simplified diagram that highlights the flawed areas:

 It should be read from left to right, from the initial product need/goal (left) to the product delivery and operation (right).
 The overall process is a sequence of sub-processes.
 Each sub-process has its internal feedback loops.
 Sub-processes are connected by a loose feedback loop.

 Test your understanding of key lean-agile concepts: